ProgrammerGnome/MathematicalSoftwarePackages/README.md

-# Maxima-and-LaTeX
+# Maxima, Wolfram Mathematica and LaTeX
-This repository contain Maxima and LaTeX snippets.
+This repository contain Maxima, Wolfram Mathematica notebbok and LaTeX snippets.